keithalewis/math/um1.md

 _Arbitrage_ exists if there is a trading strategy with $A_{\tau_0} > 0$, $A_t \ge 0$, $t > \tau_0$, and $\sum_j \Gamma_j = 0$.
 The first trade makes money and subsequent trades never lose money.
-Eventually the position must closed out.
+Eventually the position must close out.
 Otherwise you could simply borrow a dollar every day.
 A strategy Nick Leeson used to put Barings out of their 350 year old business.

-??
-Barings

 The Fundamental Theorem of Asset Pricing states there is no arbitrage if and only if there exist _deflators_, positive measures $D_t$ on $\AA_t$, ${t\in T}$, with